 The Mississippi College Physician Assistant Program was established in 2010.
-The educational goal of the program is to provide a primary care focused training program for Physician Assistants.
-The educational objectives of the program are based on the Accreditation Standards for Physician Assistant Education as established by the Accreditation Review Commission on Education for Physician Assistants, Inc. (ARC-PA).
-The program strives to prepare graduates to meet competencies expected of clinically practicing physician assistants (PAs) as defined in the document: "5 Competencies for the PA Profession."
-This document was developed through a collaborative effort between four key professional organizations in the PA field including: The American Academy of Physician Assistants (AAPA), the National Commission on Certification of Physician Assistants (NCCPA), the Physician Assistant Education Association (PAEA) and the ARC-PA.
-The key competency areas are: medical knowledge, interpersonal and communication skills, patient care, professionalism, practice-based learning and improvement, and systems-based practice.
+The educational goal of the Program is to provide a primary care focused training program for Physician Assistants.
+The educational objectives of the Program are based on the Accreditation Standards for Physician Assistant Education as established by the Accreditation Review Commission on Education for Physician Assistants, Inc. (ARC-PA).
+The Program strives to prepare graduates to meet competencies expected of our graduates, as outline by faculty.